 Premium Village Members have you tuned in to our Mindful Parenting Resource Kit?

-It includes a one-hour seminar on Stress Management and Mindfulness by Genevieve, an audio interview on Conscious Mindful Parenting, an audio and zoom webinars on identifying triggers and more.
+It includes a one-hour video seminar on Stress Management and Mindfulness by Genevieve, an audio interview on Conscious Mindful Parenting, zoom video webinars on identifying and resolving triggers and more.
 Learn more about becoming a member.

 Learning to better manage our stress is our responsibility as parents.
 To live in a more peaceful and harmonious family, we need to develop more peace and harmony in our inner world.
 Every time we choose to be mindful, we practice focusing our mind and strengthening our mental “muscles” in a similar way to strengthening our physical muscles through exercise.